How to use custom Stream Mixers

 A successful call to the StreamMixerCreate method will return a unique identifier that will be used with other mixer-related methods calls.
 Once we have created an instance of the Stream Mixer and we have obtained back a unique identifier, we can start adding players to the instance of the Stream Mixer: for this purpose we need to call the StreamMixerPlayerAdd method; after this call the added player will no more send its audio stream to the output device chosen inside the InitDJSystem method but will redirect its audio stream into the Stream Mixer as seen in the graph above.
 A player can be removed from the Stream Mixer through the StreamMixerPlayerRemove method.

-In order to save the mixed audio stream into an output file, we need to use our Active DJ Studio control in combination with our Active Sound Recorder control: the StartFromDjStudioMixer method of the recorder component will record the audio stream generated by the Stream Mixer and will encode it by using settings predisposed inside the EncodeFormats object of the recorder component itself.
+In order to save the mixed audio stream into an output file, we need to use our Audio DJ Studio component in combination with our Audio Sound Recorder component: the StartFromDjStudioMixer method of the recorder component will record the audio stream generated by the Stream Mixer and will encode it by using settings predisposed inside the EncodeFormats object of the recorder component itself.

 IMPORTANT NOTICE ABOUT EFFECTS APPLIED TO THE OUTPUT OF THE STREAM MIXER BEING SENT TO A CASTING SERVER OR TO THE RECORDER